dcos/dcos-e2e/docs/source/index.rst

 CLI
 ---

-DC/OS E2E also provides a command line interface for the Docker backend.
+DC/OS E2E also provides multiple command line interface tools.
-It allows you to create, manage and destroy DC/OS clusters.
+These allow you to create, manage and destroy DC/OS clusters on various backends.
-See :doc:`dcos-docker-cli` for details.
+See :doc:`cli` for details.

 Reference
 ---------